huldumadurin/DMTowersOfHanoi/README.md

 ```
 python HanoiTowers.py [n]
 ```
-Where <i>n</i> is a positive integer.
-Values less than 1 are clamped.
+Where <i>n</i> is an integer.
+Values less than 1 are clamped to 1, which makes for a very boring solution.

 ## Limitations:
 On my machine, this seems to work fine up to 995 disks.
 Higher values cause the program to crash almost immediately, due to reaching Python's default maximum recursion depth of 1000 nested calls.